hx3329/findgroup/README.md

 To give you a good overview of what we’ll be using:

-React – Allows us to compose simple yet powerful UIs.
+-React – Allows us to compose simple yet powerful UIs.
-ReactRouter – Organizes the URL navigation in our React application.
+-ReactRouter – Organizes the URL navigation in our React application.
-ES6 – The next version of JavaScript.
+-ES6 – The next version of JavaScript.
 Allows us to write real JavaScript classes.
-JSX – Allows us to place HTML in JavaScript without concatenating strings. okta – Allows us to store and authenticate users without having to create our own backend for it.
+-JSX – Allows us to place HTML in JavaScript without concatenating strings.
-Express – Allows us to serve our HTML and JavaScript files.
+-Express – Allows us to serve our HTML and JavaScript files.
-Webpack – Allows us to pack all of our JavaScript files into one bundle.
+-Webpack – Allows us to pack all of our JavaScript files into one bundle.
-Babel – Allows us to transpile our ES6 and JSX into ES5.
+-Babel – Allows us to transpile our ES6 and JSX into ES5.
-Bootstrap– Because we want pretty UI. react-bootstrap
+-Bootstrap– Because we want pretty UI.
+-react-bootstrap-more powerful to help us using bootstrap in react

+-challenger
+plan to use okta – Allows us to store and authenticate users without having to create our own backend for it.
+                 -material UI

 Below you will find some information on how to perform common tasks.<br>